WTCa100/EffyStudentDB/README.md

   }
 }
 ```
-Under the `base.sql` a one-time generated schema file will contain all the information for:
+Under the `base.sql`, a one-time generated schema file will contain all the information for:
 - The application to understand how a given schema should be handled while creating the `Effy.db` file
 - The user to quickly investigate how the server schema is laid out.
 Snippet of that file: